s-rybonka/spaceshop/README.md

 2. Create settings.ini file, example below;
 3. Go to the project root directory "spaceshop", through your terminal or other way;
 4. Run script setup.sh e.g.(sh setup.sh), this script will install all dependencies
-5. Run script update.sh e.g.(sh update.sh), for set up needed options and special commands;
+5. Run script update.sh e.g.(sh update.sh), for set up needed options and special commands, also create admin user with credentials (email=root@spaceshop.com, password=root);;
 6. After that you should set project interpreter from virtual environment from ./soft_environment/python_env, e.g.(./soft_environment/python_env/bin/python3.5);
 7. Also need create django-server in your IDE, if you are use it.
 8. Would you like use pip for instalation or other, don't forget activate python env, like we do it above